As of november 1st 2022, I am an Assistant Professor at the department of Sociology, University of Groningen.

 I conducted research on the situational and emotional dynamics of violent situations and the lived experiences of tension and fear among social workers in homeless shelters for my master thesis.
 This has led to a publication on the emotional and bodily processes of social workers and how they manage these in Journal of Social Work: ‘Bodies and emotions in tense and threatening situations’.
-In 2016-2017 I worked as a junior lecturer at the Department of Sociology at the University of Amsterdam and as a researcher at RIGO Research en Advies, an independent research agency, focused on the intersection of social policy and social/public governance.
+In 2016-2017 I worked as a junior lecturer at the department of Sociology, University of Amsterdam and as a researcher at RIGO Research en Advies, an independent research agency, focused on the intersection of social policy and social/public governance.

 In addition to my research, I am a teacher.
 At the University of Amsterdam I taught theoretical courses for the BA Sociology, supervised BA thesis on violence, sexual harassment, and police related topics, provided guest lectures in various MA classes such as the ‘Minor Violence’ and ‘Body, Emotions and Culture’, as well as an individual reading course in the Research Master Social Sciences, and am a departmental internship supervisor.
 At the University of Groningen I teach academic skills and writing, and supervise BA and MA thesis.